 Shares and Investment Trusts

-No new investments, I just topped up existing ones.
+No new investments, just added to existing ones.

 Current share/IT portfolio can be found here.